Pace1337/TicTacToe/README.md

 ## Some secret functions

-Pressing the keys SHIFT + X will close the game Pressing the keys SHIFT + R will reset the (clears the board, and X begins the game).
+Pressing the keys SHIFT + X will close the game Pressing the keys SHIFT + R will reset the game (clears the terminal window, and X begins the game).

 ## Features that'll come in future